• Skip to primary navigation

 1 large egg, 1 tbsp whole milk

-• When the fluffy milk dinner rolls are done baking, let them cool down for 5 minutes at room temperature.
+• When the milk dinner rolls are done baking, let them cool down for 5 minutes at room temperature.

 Notes